 You probably wouldn’t know that I wanted this day to happen for quite some time.
-As someone who is committed to the hiking community through a series of personal posts, inspirational quotes and nothing but hiking and camping photos; I sat back and kept myself from joining the large crowds and hiking groups.
+I am committed to the hiking community through personal posts, inspirational quotes, and photos solely of hiking and camping.
+However, I sat back and kept myself from joining the large crowds and hiking groups.
 For years, I watched friendships emerge from sharing the simple passion of hiking and being outdoors.
-It was beautiful to watch; two or more strangers, meeting for the first time, crushing goals and having the time of their lives.
+It was beautiful to watch.
+Two or more strangers met for the first time.
+They crushed goals and had the time of their lives.

 When I first started hiking, I very much enjoyed going solo.
-I could hike my own hike, at my own pace and no one could tell me otherwise.
-I eventually wanted to experience what I’ve witnessed throughout the online hiking community, a random meet up.
-For so long, I wanted to experience what it felt like to meet up with someone whom I’ve never met but, kinda know and had been double tapping their photos on Instagram for inspiration; to also create new and awesome memories.
+I hiked my own hike, at my own pace and no one told me otherwise.
+I eventually wanted to experience what I’ve seen throughout the online hiking community, a random meet up.
+For so long, I wanted to meet up with someone I kind of know but have never met.
+I’ve been liking their photos on Instagram for inspiration.
+I also wanted to create new and awesome memories.

-If you follow me on any social media, you will notice that I am not shy behind the computer screen and I stand tall with my keyboard but, the truth of the matter is, I have let the fear and anxiety of meeting new people hold me back for far too long.
-I have missed out on countless opportunities of adventure and to simply grow as a person, just by stepping out of that comfort zone.
+If you follow me on any social media, you will notice that I am not shy behind the computer screen.
+I stand tall with my keyboard.
+I have let the fear of meeting new people hold me back.
+Anxiety has also been a barrier for far too long.
+I have missed out on countless opportunities for adventure.
+I missed chances to simply grow as a person by stepping out of that comfort zone.

-I have been following Tiffany (@followtiffsjourney) on Instagram for a few years now.
-She was one of the first female hikers I started following when I joined and I was very inspired by her and her adventures.
-Besides the fact that our schedules never matched, it was the simple fear of meeting new people that held me back from really meeting her.
+I have been following Tiffany (@followtiffsjourney) on Instagram for a few years.
+She was one of the first female hikers I started following when I joined.
+I was very inspired by her and her adventures.
+Our schedules never matched.
+I was also held back by a simple fear of meeting new people from really meeting her.
 “Will I be able to keep up?”
 “What if we don’t get along?”
-Those were just a few of a million thoughts that would run through my head whenever anyone asked to meet up.
+Those were just a few of the many thoughts racing through my mind.
+These thoughts emerged whenever anyone asked to meet up.
 And as much as I wanted to, I was just too scared.

 Being the founder of an online women’s outdoor platform, I feel blessed to be able to read and share the inspiration of 19k women who crush their goals and step out of their comfort zones daily.
 As I read these stories, I am inspired and understand that it’s okay to be uncomfortable.
 A big realization and a chance to step back to reevaluate my own life.

-On Wednesday, July 18th Tiffany messaged me on Instagram and asked if I had plans for that weekend.
-She was able to find wilderness permits for a place that I too, had been wanting to backpack.
+On Wednesday, July 18 Tiffany messaged me on Instagram and asked if I had plans for that weekend.
+She managed to find wilderness permits for a place that I too, had been wanting to backpack.
 This was it, the moment of truth.
 Would I finally break that comfort zone?
 After 3 years, are we finally meeting up?
 I knew that if I wanted something bad enough, the only way to get it was to make it happen.
-I immediately responded: “I am so down!”
+I instantly responded: “I am so down!”
 Sent it.
 Boom.
 There was no turning back.
 I am no flake.
 This was really going to happen.

 We exchanged numbers and started to text.
 She explained to me her plans and I couldn’t help but smile inside.
 She was JUST like me.
 She had everything all planned out and I literally didn’t have to plan at all.
 It was amazing.
 Although, she did forget to check the weather and that was the FIRST thing I had checked.
-She planned 4 days and 3 nights in the Ansel Adams Wilderness and unfortunately, each day there was a high risk of thunderstorms.
+She planned 4 days and 3 nights in the Ansel Adams Wilderness.
+Unfortunately, there was a high risk of thunderstorms each day.

-By Saturday morning at 5 am, I was parked in front of Tiffany’s house, all packed up and ready to go.
-She got into the car, we joked about how our first hike together was not a local 5-mile trail but, rather an epic 4-day backpacking trip in the Sierras!
+By Saturday morning at 5 am, I was parked in front of Tiffany’s house.
+I was all packed up and ready to go.
+She got into the car.
+We joked about how our first hike together was not a local 5-mile trail.
+Instead, it was an epic 4-day backpacking trip in the Sierras!
 She even made me oatmeal cookies!
 From that moment on, it felt like we had known each other for a very long time.

 And then, we were on the road to Mammoth!
 My favorite drive of all time.